Justaz17/learn-software-testing/exam-2022-software-testing-sodv06002.md

     }
     /* ... */
 }
-// This code is under conatruction and is not currently needed
+// This code is under construction  and is not currently needed
-// to unit test the business logic in the processOvertimeMours method.
+// to unit test the business logic in the processOvertimeHours method.
 ```

 > Figure 2